 Ok so your vinyl is cut, you have it weeded and now we’re going to put it all together.

-Start with adding your transfer tape to one of your vinyl colors and burnishing (rub real hard so it sticks) it well.
+Start with adding your transfer tape to the vinyl that will be the top layer of your design.
+Burnish (rub real hard so it sticks) it well.

 Next you’ll want to remove one corner of the backing under one of the squares.